Interactions-Nexus/Nexus-Wiki/tritium++/market.md

 title: MARKET
 description: Market API
 published: true
-date: 2022-10-06T11:35:03.448Z
+date: 2022-11-05T08:17:31.432Z
 tags: api
 editor: markdown
 dateCreated: 2022-10-05T08:37:45.578Z
 ---

 # MARKET

-> This page is still being updated.
-{.is-warning}

 The Market API is an on-chain, order book based P2P marketplace for trading tokens and assets.
 Assets can include both digital and physical goods.
 Users start by creating a new market with a token pair (NXS/XYZ) and other users can participate in that particular market, execute a particular order or cancel a placed order.

-#### How market prices Are quoted
+## How market prices Are quoted

 Each market pair represents the current exchange rate for the two tokens.
 Here’s how to interpret that information, using market=NXS/XYZ—or the Nexus-to-XYZ exchange rate—as an example:

-{% hint style="info" %}
-The current price is the last traded price and has nothing to do with the bid or ask price.
+> The current price is the last traded price and has nothing to do with the bid or ask price.
-{% endhint %}
+{.is-info}

 * The token on the left (NXS) is the base token.
 * The token on the right (XYZ) is the quote token.